NAME

 - Read XML Schema to C++ type mapping information from

 mapfile.
-Repeat this option to specify
+Repeat this option to specify several type

-several type maps.
-Type maps are considered in order of
+maps.
+Type maps are considered in order of appearance and the first match

-See the TYPE MAP section below for more information.
+is used.
+By default all user-defined types are mapped tovoid.
+See the TYPE MAP section below for more

-parser as the underlying XML parser.
+- Use parseras the underlying XML parser.
+Valid

-instance documents conform to the schema.
+ensures that instance documents conform to the schema.
 Validation code is

-generated by default when the selected underlying XML parser
+generated by default when the selected underlying XML parser is

-Validation is suppressed by default when the selected underlying
+by default when the selected underlying XML parser is validating

 - Generate polymorphism-aware code.
 Specify this option if you use